MrFogg866/hangman-p3/README.md

 - [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site.

-- [Pep8](https://pep8online.com/) - this was not used to fix any errors found (currently down so installed pycodestylle).
+- [Pep8](https://pep8online.com/) - this was not used to fix any errors found (currently down so installed pycodestyle).

 - [Heroku](https://heroku.com/) - this was used to deploy the programme.